Mark Devotional Commentary

 Mark 16:4

-The glorious resurrection of our Saviour is as much a part of the gospel of Christ as His sacrificial death.
-He was delivered to death to pay the price for our sin but His resurrection from the grave secured our justification.
-The message of the Cross does not finish with Christ's death on the cross, but integrates His rising from the dead.
-And His victory over sin; death and hell is an inescapable part of the whole story of our great Salvation.
+The glorious Resurrection of our Saviour is as much a part of the gospel of Christ as His sacrificial death.
+He was delivered to death to pay the price for our sin, but His Resurrection from the grave secured our justification.
+The message of the Cross does not finish with Christ's death, but integrates His rising from the dead.
+And His victory over sin, death, and hell is an inescapable part of the whole story of our great salvation.

 read more...